leotaku/elisp-check/README.md

 | `warnings_as_errors` | Whether to treat warnings as errors | Boolean                              |

 Users are encouraged to make use of [GitHub Actions matrix feature](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategy) to run different checks, check different entry files and test compatibility with different versions of Emacs.

+### Running checks locally

+It is entirely possible to use your preferred Emacs package manager, or simply `load-file`, to load `elisp-check.el` into your local Emacs instance.
+The function `elisp-check-run` may then be used to run any supported check locally.
+Errors and warnings are emitted to the Emacs `*Messages*` buffer, so both batch and interactive usage is supported.

 ---